aaronicsubstances/cskabomu/white-paper.md

 2. After this, requests can be processed in sequence.

-3. Anytime a request has to be made, a new sequence id is generated, and then pdu types "req" and "resp" are used to process the request.
+3. Anytime a request has to be made, a last received expected sequence id (or 0) is used, and then pdu types "req" and "resp" are used to process the request.

-3. A "resp" must always indicate the next acceptable sequence number.
+3. A "resp" pdu must always indicate the next expected sequence number.

-4. After a response is generated, the receiver enters a "dally" state, waiting for the sender to retry in cases the response is lost.
-Anytime the receiver gets a sequence number which is higher than the last one it has processed, it exits the "dally" state and discards processing of all previous sequence numbers.
+4. After a response is generated, the receiver enters a "dally" state, waiting for the sender to retry in case the response is lost.
+Anytime the receiver gets a sequence number which is expected, it exits the "dally" state and discards processing of all previous sequence numbers.

-4. Use pdu type "fin" to dispose off an instance at the remote receiving end.
+4. Use pdu type "fin" to dispose off a connection at the remote receiving end.
 It is not required for the "fin" pdu to arrive successfully; the receiver will always dispose itself upon an idle timeout.

-4. Instances cannot be used again upon any kind of failure.
-All failures are fatal. *In particular, instances cannot survive failures due to idleness in request processing or restarts of communicating peers.*
+4. Connections cannot be used again upon any kind of failure.
+All failures are fatal. *In particular, connections cannot survive failures due to idleness in request processing or restarts of communicating peers.*

-4. Sequence numbers start from 1 up to their maximum 4-byte signed value, and are not allowed to wrap around.
-This implies a maximum request limit, and hence the possibility of failure due to reaching this limit.
+4. Sequence numbers start from 0 up to their maximum 4-byte unsigned value, and can wrap around.
+Internal duplication is prevented by the imposition of a minimum wrap around time (which equals the maximum packet lifetime of the network).
+This strategy works because this protocol starts at a definite value unlike TCP, and so it can be assumed that by the time of wrap around all sequence numbers have been used up.

+6. Since a minimum wrap around time imposes a maximum transmission rate, then *there is the possibility of failure on a connection because the network is too fast.*

 ## QPC-ConnectionPool

-This QPC service utilises connection-oriented protocols (such as TCP and QPC-Connection) to eliminate constraint of sequential request processing and maximum request limit, while maintaining duplicate protection.
+This QPC service utilises QPC-Connection to eliminate constraint of sequential request processing and maximum transmisson rate, while maintaining duplicate protection.

 1. This it does by maintaining a "pool" of connections, through which requests can be sent over for processing.
 This "pool" is just a list with possibly a limit on its size.

 2. So basically if a request is handed to a sender, the sender determines whether to utilize an existing connection or create a new one.
 Either way, request can be sent in parallel with other ongoing ones.

+3. Retry is done once to simplify protocol, by leveraging a fact in [Amazon docs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/) that usually a one-time retry resolves almost all transient connection errors.
-3. To prevent edge case of duplicate processing, when a request is sent *once*, and the connnection being used returns a failure indicating that request was not processed, the request can be retried with a new connection (unless it is already known that a new connection was created to start with, in which case failure is fatal).
+    1. So when a request is first sent and the connnection being used returns a failure indicating that request was not processed, the request can be retried with a new connection.

-4. But if a request has to be retried and the outcome of at least one previous send is unknown, then no new connection must be created; any failure must be fatal.

-5. For protocols which cannot indicate whether a request was not processed in the event of a failure (e.g. TCP), then practically all transmission failures will be fatal.
-That means that the longer a connection stays alive, the more likely an idleness or a reset can go undetected and cause a lot of unnecessary transmission failures.
-To reduce the impact of not knowing whether a connection is dead, connections can have absolute lifetimes.
-After this lifetime, connection has to be disposed.
+    2. Else if it is unknown whether the request was processed or not, then the failure will be taken as fatal, and no retry will be performed.